- Credential Office

 The Credential Office processes all applications.
 Requests are processed based on the date they are verified as “complete.”
 When submitting the Credential Request form online, applicable transcripts and any other item(s), a checklist is used by a credential analyst to verify that all required items (including passing scores of all required tests) have been submitted and completed appropriately.
 If something is missing or incomplete, the candidate will be notified by email.
 Note: The candidate’s file will not be evaluated for qualification for a credential or certificate recommendation at the time of request submission.

 Once the Credential Request form is received, it is reviewed to determine that all requirements have been met for the requested credential.
 The length of time between verifying a “complete” file and generating an “electronic recommendation” depends upon the time of year and the volume of applications.
 Because of the time involved in processing a credential or certificate application from submission of request to credential recommendation, the Credential Office strongly encourages candidates to be aware of all deadlines.
 Credential requests are processed in the order that they are received.
-Early submissions of credential requests is highly encouraged.
+Early submissions of credential requests are highly encouraged.

 Programs Leading to Licensure and Credentialing